lbartpe/NearEarthObjects/README.md

 # Explore Close Approaches of Near-Earth Objects

-This program utilizes the command-line interface (CLI) to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.
+This program utilizes the command-line interface (CLI) to search for and explore close approaches of near-Earth objects (NEOs) using data from NASA/JPL's Center for Near Earth Object Studies.

 ## Overview